Shindd9908/Flutter_OCR_Bill_Scanner/README.md

 - Extract text from the captured images using OCR
 - Display the extracted text in real-time
 - Simple and user-friendly interface
+- OCR scanning of bills.
+- Image-to-text conversion.
+- Support for the Vietnamese language format.

+## Technologies and Libraries

+- Developed using the Flutter framework.
+- Integrated OCR for text recognition from images.
+- Support for the Vietnamese bill format.

 ## Dependencies